Native American cultures

 Here is a website with images of

-and some photos and links about American Indian clothes in general.
+and some photos and links about traditional Indian clothes in general.

 The Kaskas didn't wear long headdresses like the